Description And Comments

 Each adventure consists of four or five stops in a particular land.
 At each stop, another story will play on a computer screen, outlining what your villain is trying to do.
 Merlin will ask you to cast a spell, using your character cards, to stop the villain.
-Hold one or more of your character cards up to the video display to cast your spell.
-Cameras within the video displays will read your card, deploy the spell, and show you the results.
+Hold one or more of your cards up to the video display to cast your spell.
+Cameras in the display read your card, deploy the spell, and show you the results.

 - Open for Evening Extra Magic Hours.

 To start the game, visit one of the two recruitment centers: the Fire Station on Main Street or in Liberty Square behind Ye Olde Christmas Shoppe across from the Tiana character greeting area.
 At either location you can pick-up the Sorcerer Spell Cards required to start your quest.